Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This is a positive framing that will also highlight potential issues or opportunities, as well as get your interviewer insights on what could make the situation better.

-## Can you tell me about the last team event you did together?
+## Can You Tell Me about the Last Team Event You Did Together?

 ### Who to Ask:
 Direct Report